of shelter facilities in Toronto

 A primary outcome in our Bloor shelter program includes the establishment of an individualized service plan for every client, following the pillars of Life Management, Health & Wellness, Employment and Housing, and based on their level of need.
 These pillars of support form The Breaking Barriers Program, and are delivered in partnership with our Drop-In & Food Access Program, and Shelter/Housing at 973 Lansdowne Avenue.

-To decrease use of emergency shelter services by chronically homeless individuals, we assist clients to build their assets in Life Management, Health & Wellness, Employment and Housing, coordinating rehousing as quickly as appropriate when they are ready, and engaging in strong community follow up support.
+To decrease use of emergency shelter services by chronically homeless individuals, we assist clients to build their assets in Life Management, Health & Wellness, Income Security and Housing, coordinating rehousing as quickly as appropriate when they are ready, and engaging in strong community follow up support.

 Words from our Community Members…